rafaelromao/qmk_firmware/users/rafaelromao/readme.md

 - Use of keys in the two inner columns is reduced, minimizing lateral movement.

 Symbols:
-- Symbols are spread among lower and raise layers, making them easier to reach with a single hand.
+- Symbols are spread across the lower and raise layers, making them easier to reach with a single hand.
 - All symbols are conveniently placed for software programming and VIM commands.

 Modifiers: